Re-adaptation of Classic Myth: Is Creation of the Gods Worth the Watch?

 Re-adaptation of Classic Myth: Is Creation of the Gods Worth the Watch?-14

 The fanatical devotion towards fathers leads every scene down paths towards ruin; nearly every “son” of King Zhou goes through moments of doubt, rebellion before ultimately succumbing weakly to conventionality.
-This disintegrates the fantastical story structure of “Creation of the Gods I.”
+This disintegrates the fantastical story of “Creation of the Gods I.”

 Additionally or Furthermore, within this filmic narrative system lies its most romanticized yet shining moment: “Homecoming,” which unfortunately only reaches its pinnacle within the last ten minutes without allowing enough time for it to simmer; the story concludes prematurely.